idvorkin/idvorkin.github.io/_posts/2015-11-02-books-that-defined-me.md

 **[Seven Habits of Highly Effective People (7H)](/7-habits)** - How to live your life**'.'**

+That post has lots of call outs to good books - check them out.

 **[Essentialisim](/essentialism)** A deep dive into habit #2 - begin with the end in mind: You must trade-off.
 You can do one thing.
 What is most important?
 If you didn't have this thing would you buy it?
 If you didn't have this opportunity, what would you give up for it?

 **Getting things done** A deep dive into habits #1 and #3 - be proactive, and do first things first: Stress free productivity through getting things out of your head and bottom up planning.